"With broken hands and withered souls, Emancipated from all you know, You got to go and dig those holes..."

 Ironic Echo: When the Warden asks to see inside the trunk.

 Irony: When a woman spotted Katherine and Sam kissing each other, she tells them "God will punish (them)!"
-After Sam was murdered, it stopped raining at Green Lake and it dried up becoming a barren desert.
+After Sam was murdered; it stopped raining at Green Lake, with the town and surrounding area drying up and becoming a barren desert.
 Who did God punish, indeed?

 Laser-Guided Karma: The Warden, Mr. Pendanski, and Mr. Sir end up in legal trouble in the end.